EEB313/2023-GroupC/Project Proposal.md

   - what variables are we measuring?
 How will we represent/track these variables?
       - what type of model will we use?

- There are MANY types of models we can use:
+ There are MANY types of models we can use

  **Compartmental** --> divides population into sub-compartments
 - SIR (susceptible, infected, recovered) or SEIR (susceptible, exposed, infected, recovered) simulate malaria spread through population